 There are three types of bullying: verbal, social, and physical.
 All three types of bullying can have serious, long-lasting effects on children.
 Therefore, it is important to teach children the appropriate strategies to deal with a bullying situation should they ever encounter one.

-An Autistic Woman Explains Common Autism Characteristics, Misconceptions, and the Neurodiversity Movement
+An Autistic Woman Explains Common Autism Characteristics and Misconceptions

 Basics- What is autism?

-Autism is a neurological pervasive developmental disorder.
-That means it is a different way of thinking and growing that affects every part of a person’s life.
+Autism is a pervasive developmental disorder.
+It is a condition that affects every part of a person’s life.
 Autism is diagnosed by looking at the three ‘pillars’ of autism:

 - Repetitive behavior

-So, let’s take a closer look at these things, from an autistic perspective.
-(When explaining language and communication I’ve kept my explanations pretty individualized- if you would like to learn more about these categories in general, the National Autistic Society has some great information)
+So, let’s take a closer look at these things.
+(If you would like to learn more the National Autistic Society has some great information)

 Hi!
-My name is Catlaina Vrana, and I am the author of "Ella Autie".
-I started "Ella Autie" as just an assignment for my senior project, but it has led to many great opportunities.
-Here is a quick summary of Ella Autie:
+My name is Catlaina, and I am the author of "Ella Autie".
+"Ella Autie" was a book made for my senior project.
+Here is a quick summary:

 Our favorite resources around the web